mrkmg/type-rest/README.md

 }
 ```

 Next, we can start typing out the "todos" route.
-First thing to do is to type out a Todo.
+First thing to do is to
+declare a Todo.

 todo.ts
 ```typescript